 Rosario Villasana, M.A., is Department Chair of the Child Development & Family Studies department at City College of San Francisco.
 She is an Early Childhood Consultant, director/trainer of the LifeWays en Español teacher/caregiver program and trainer with the Program for Infant/Toddler Care (WestED).
 Rosario is a member of the Board of Directors of LifeWays North America and serves on committees at City College of San Francisco.
 She enjoys travelling and has conducted training and staff development in Rudolf Steiner based education in China and Mexico and throughout the United States.

 From San Francisco, California USA

 Liz Beaven, EdD, has over 35 years experience in Waldorf education, from multiple perspectives including class teacher, school administrator, adult educator, school consultant, researcher, writer, parent, and grandparent.
-She is the President of the Board of the Alliance for Public Waldorf Education and Provost of the California Institute of Integral Studies in San Francisco.
+She is the Executive Director and President of the Board of the Alliance for Public Waldorf Education and former Provost of the California Institute of Integral Studies in San Francisco.
 She sits on the Ideal Learning Roundtable, a national group drawn from a number of developmentally based approaches with a commitment to equity, access, and high quality early childhood care and education for all children.

 From Minneapolis, Minnesota USA